POST PARTUM CARE IN AYURVEDA

 I] AHARA CHARYA – DIETARY REGIMENS

-Most of the ayurvedic acharyas advice fasting on the first day after delivery of the child i.e., for 24 hours.
-When the woman feels hunger, she shall be given ghee or til oil mixed with powder of ginger, piper longum, piper longum root, piper retrofractum and plumbago zeylanica – these are known as Panchakola churna and will help in improving digestion.
+Most of the ayurvedic acharyas advise fasting on the first day after delivery of the child i.e., for 24 hours.
+When the woman feels hungry, she shall be given ghee or til oil mixed with powder of ginger, piper longum, piper longum root, piper retrofractum and plumbago zeylanica – these are known as Panchakola churna and will help in improving digestion.
 It should be followed by drinking warm water mixed with jaggery or cumin seeds or ajwain seeds.
 This can be given for 3-5 days from delivery.

 From the third day onwards, she can have rava porridge, rice, rasam with ghee and medicated milk .
-Satavari powder can be used to process the milk as it had breast milk enhancing properties.
+Satavari powder can be used to process the milk as it had breast milk-enhancing properties.

-From the seventh day onwards ‘Brimhana’ or nourishing food has to be started namely ‘vidarigandhadi yavagu’- gruel prepared with vidarigandhadi group of drugs boiled in milk and ghee.
-After 9th day, shali and mamsa-rasa that means cooked shali rice, barley, horse-gram and meat soup can be taken depending on the digestion of the mother.
+From the seventh day onwards ‘Brimhana’ or nourishing food has to be started namely ‘vidarigandhadi yavagu’- gruel prepared with vidarigandhadi group of drugs boiled in milk and ghee. the 9th day, shali and mamsa-rasa that means cooked shali rice, barley, horse-gram and meat soup can be taken depending on the digestion of the mother.
 Commonly used herbs include

 - Musta (nut grass)- It helps in improving breast milk production and relieves milk duct clogs.
-If the baby is having fever or diarrhea, a water decoction of this herb is administered to mother.
+If the baby is having fever or diarrhea, a water decoction of this herb is administered to the mother.

 - Shatavari – The intake of milk processed with this powder helps in improving breast milk and it is useful in managing postpartum depression.